somatonic/ModulesManager/README.md

 - Sends out update information for installed modules to an email
 - This module required LazyCron core module installed
+- Note this is something you want to run like once a week
+- When the lazy cron is running the request will be blocked for a few second, this is currently due to how the lazy cron works.
+Maybe we will be able to optimize this in future.

 After install you need to define the interval, an recipient email, subject and optional a "from" email address.
 There's also a checkbox to activate/deactivate the module running the lazy cron job.